 The second issue — how long a job will take — is a little harder to pin down.
 If you can learn how to talk to your mechanic with the understanding that they are in a state of constant flux, with cars coming and going at their shop on a daily basis, then you can appreciate that any scheduling is by definition going to be an estimate.
 If you need your car to be ready by a certain date, let them know upfront, so they can tell you if it’s possible or not.
 If you are more flexible, tell them that too.
 That will help solidify a date on the calendar when your vehicle will definitely be ready.
 Showing up and saying “as soon as possible” typically won’t accelerate things.

 Remember that mechanics are trying to run a business and often have more work than help on their plates.
-Always be respectful of their time and expertise.
+When you talk to a mechanic always be respectful of their time and expertise.